Engee documentation

 Out[0]:

-Plotting the membership functions for the output data of the data:
+Plotting membership functions for the data output:

 In [ ]: